Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Experiments

 \disclose{\paragraph{Learning Rate\afterhead}}{\textbf{Learning Rate\afterhead}} We consider three levels of learning rate, $5\cdot 10^{-7}$, $10^{-6}$, and $5\cdot 10^{-6}$ for \nt, and $10^{-4}$, $5\cdot 10^{-4}$, and $10^{-3}$ for the other three algorithms.
 Within a reasonable range, increasing the learning rate seems to have the same effect as increasing the number of training epochs.
 A qualitative example is provided in \cref{fig:qualitative-main}.
 It is worth noting, however, that an excessively low learning rate cannot be remedied by simply extending the training duration (see \cref{apx:castle}).

-\disclose{\paragraph{Algorithm\afterhead}}{\textbf{Algorithm\afterhead}} A central question driving the development of \lycoris~is to assess how different methods of decomposing the model update influence the final model's performance.
-From \cref{fig:plots-main}, we observe that among the three decomposition methods, \lokr~appears to outperform \lora, which in turn outperforms \loha, in terms of image similarity, whereas for other metrics, this ranking is typically reversed.
-Importantly, these observations are made under conditions where all methods have approximately the same number of parameters, and one should keep in mind that \lokr~has the unique advantage of being adaptable across a wider range of potential parameter counts. \cref{subfig:main-people} also reveals that \nt~at a learning rate of $5\cdot 10^{-6}$ achieves high image similarity for training prompts and high text similarity for generalization prompts.
-However, this strong performance in text similarity for generalization prompts leads to a lower image similarity score for these prompts due to the metrics' design.
-This underlines the necessity of evaluating different types of prompts independently.
-Lastly, we find that, \nt, when properly tuned, can achieve high text and image similarity and strong base model style preservation but often compromises diversity.
+\disclose{\paragraph{Algorithm\afterhead}}{\textbf{Algorithm\afterhead}} A central question driving the development of \lycoris~is to assess how different methods of decomposing the model update affect the final model's performance.
+We summarize our observations in \cref{tab:methods-performance}.
+We distinguish here between two learning rates for \nt~as they result in models that perform very differently.
+In particular, \cref{subfig:main-people} reveals that \nt~at a learning rate of $5\cdot 10^{-6}$ achieves high image similarity for training prompts and high text similarity for generalization prompts.
+However, this strong performance in text similarity for generalization prompts also leads to a lower image similarity score for these prompts, highlighting in this way both the challenges in comprehensive method comparison and the necessity of evaluating on different types of prompts independently.
+As for \lora, \loha, and \lokr, comparisons are based on configurations with similar parameter counts and otherwise the same hyperparameters.
+Style preservation is not included in this comparison as no consistent trend across concept categories is observed.

 \disclose{\paragraph{Trained Layers\afterhead}}{\textbf{Trained Layers\afterhead}} To investigate the effects of fine-tuning different layers, we examine three distinct presets: \begin{enumerate*}[\itshape i\upshape)] \item attn-only: where we only fine-tune attention layers; \item attn-mlp: where we fine-tune both attention and feedforward layers; and \item full network: where we fine-tune all the layers, including the convolutional ones. \end{enumerate*} As can be seen from the SHAP plots in \cref{fig:plots-main}, when all the other parameters are fixed, restricting fine-tuning to only the attention layers leads to a substantial decrease in image similarity while improving other metrics.
 This could be unfavorable in certain cases; for instance, the top-left example in \cref{fig:qualitative-main} shows that neglecting to fine-tune the feedforward layers prevents the model from correctly learning the character's uniform.
 The impact of fine-tuning the convolutional layers is less discernible, possibly because the metrics we use are not sensitive enough to capture subtle differences.
 Overall, our observations align with those made by \cite{han2023svdiff}.
 Moreover, it is worth noting that with the ``attn-only'' preset, we also fine-tune the self-attention layers in addition to the cross-attention layers, but this may still be insufficient, as demonstrated above.